I think I could possibly be Halloween’s number one fan.

 I hope you’ve enjoyed this list and I’d love to see any creations or inspired ideas in the comments section below.

-Which one was your favourite?
-And which one did you find the scariest?
+Which one did you find the scariest?
 Are you intending to write something spooky for the upcoming NANORIMO next month?

 Until next time,